jcafhe/RxPY3.0-todo/README.md

 # New API
 ### MarbleScheduler
-- accept MarbleObservable with subscription/unsubcribe informations.
+- accept MarbleObservable
+- subscribe/dispose timings are provided by MarbleObservale.